isaac-sim/IsaacLab/docs/source/how-to/write_articulation_cfg.rst

 Writing an Asset Configuration
 ==============================

-.. currentmodule:: omni.isaac.orbit
+.. currentmodule:: omni.isaac.lab

 This guide walks through the process of creating an :class:`~assets.ArticulationCfg`.
-The :class:`~assets.ArticulationCfg` is a configuration object that defines the properties of an :class:`~assets.Articulation` in Orbit.
+The :class:`~assets.ArticulationCfg` is a configuration object that defines the properties of an :class:`~assets.Articulation` in Isaac Lab.

 .. note::